bstafford2017/remote-concurrent-scheduler/README.md

   to schedule events and update your account information as need be.

 ## Credits
-  Huge thanks to Nancy Nattum, Kathie Jonke, and Professor John Nordlie for all the help and encouragement along the way!
+  Huge thanks to Nancy Nattum, Kathie Johnke, and Professor John Nordlie for all the help and encouragement along the way!